 - You can lower your tax bill.
 This is the greatest benefit to tax-loss harvesting, especially when a robo-advisor can do the calculations and rebalancing for you.

-- Many robo-advisors can do all the calculations for you.
+- Many robo-advisors complete the calculations for you.
 Not all robo-advisors will do tax-loss harvesting and others offer harvesting only for higher-paying clients, so if you’re facing a difficult decision as to whether or not to use a tax-loss harvesting strategy it might be worthwhile to pick a robo with this feature.

 - Tax-loss harvesting keeps you on track with your portfolio.
 Although there are always dips in the market, sometimes selling, even if only momentarily, is the best option for your portfolio.
 Strategically cutting your losses can make your portfolio stronger.

 - You might miss out on potential gains.
-There’s always the risk that the stock you sell off at a loss will suddenly grow again, so paying attention to the industries or companies you are investing in is key here—even if it’s impossible to predict with complete certainty.
+There’s always the risk that the stock you sell off at a loss will suddenly grow again, so paying attention to the industries or companies you are investing in is key.

 - It’s a lot of work.
 If your robo-advisor or personal financial advisor isn’t doing the calculations for you, this process might require entirely too much juggling to make it worthwhile.